valeramaniuk/aws-ec2-provisioner/README.md

-CLI tool to create a simple web app.
+CLI tool to provision infrastructure and configure a simple web app in AWS.

+#### Prerequiistes
+- AWS Account
+- VPC with at least one public subnet
+- At least 9 available private IP addresses in the subnet (allows for 1 EC2 instance to be provisioned)
+- AWS CLI needs to be configured for a user with necessary IAM permissions (TBD)

+#### Limitations
 To simplify the design all the infrastructure are being created in the single subnet, and this subnet is required to be a **public** one.
 Because of the architecture doesn't include a NAT gateway all the provisioned instances **will be assigned a public IP** address, so they can download the necessary packages.

 #### Installation
     pip install aws-ec2-provisioner
 or